Central GR9

-Central Rama 9 (เซ็นทรัล พระราม 9; previously known as CentralPlaza Grand Rama 9) is a shopping mall on Rama IX Road in Huai Khwang District, Bangkok. and Opposite Lotus's and Fortune Town Rama IX.
+Central GR9 (เซ็นทรัล จีอาร์ไนน์; previously known as CentralPlaza Grand Rama 9) is a shopping mall on Rama IX Road in Huai Khwang District, Bangkok. and Opposite Lotus's and Fortune Town Rama IX.
 It has an underground tunnel connecting the shopping mall to Phra Ram 9 MRT station of the Blue Line.

 Overview

 The shopping mall has a total of 9 storeys including 2 basement floors which provide direct connection to Phra Ram 9 MRT station.
 The anchor tenants include Robinson department store, SFX cinema, Tops Food Hall, SuperSports, B2S Think Space, PowerBuy and Harborland.